 This tool will identify maximum income and rent limits for TDHCA administered properties participating in the Housing Tax Credit, Tax Exempt Bond, HOME, Neighborhood Stabilization Program and Housing Trust Fund rental development programs only.
-The tool incorporates the FY 2015 Multifamily Tax Subsidy Income Limits published by the U.S. Department of Housing and Urban Development for the HTC and Tax Exempt Bond programs released March 6, 2015.
-The most current Neighborhood Stabilization Program income limits were released March 2015.
+The tool incorporates the FY 2016 Multifamily Tax Subsidy Income Limits published by the U.S. Department of Housing and Urban Development for the HTC and Tax Exempt Bond programs released March 28, 2016.
+The most current Neighborhood Stabilization Program income limits were released May 2016.
 The Housing Trust Fund rental program uses the HTC Income and Rent limits.
-The Community Planning and Development (CPD) section of HUD released the 2015 HOME Program Income Limits June 1, 2015 Rent Limits and are effective for all new leases and lease renewals (including month to month leases) after May 31, 2015.
+The Community Planning and Development (CPD) section of HUD released the 2016 HOME Program Income Limits June 6, 2016 and the Rent Limits are effective for all new leases and lease renewals (including month to month leases) after June 5, 2016.

 These income and rent limits were produced using data released by the U.S. Department of Housing and Urban Development and reflect the changes made to income limits through the Housing and Economic Recovery Act of 2008 (rural limits, hold harmless etc.).
 Failure to enter the accurate project specific data will result in erroneous data.

 The Department held a webinar December 9, 2011 to discuss how to properly use the Income and Rent Tool.
 Visit the Compliance Presentations page to view the webinar.